ppy/osu-wiki/wiki/Replay/en.md

 _Replay with discussion options in view_

 Click on `Show Comments` to enable flowing comments regarding the beatmap(set) at the middle of the screen.
+Active osu!supporter will have an extra `Colour` button which allows new comment to be coloured.

+![Adding a comment by a player/mapper][Replay discussion comment]

+_Making a comment_

 Click on `Click to add a comment at the current time!` to comment on the current difficulty/beatmap.
 The replay will be paused, darken, and with an osu!logo at the foreground center until the comment was completed (usually, `Enter` key) or cancelled (usually, `Esc` key).

-![Adding a comment by a player/mapper][Replay discussion comment]

-_Making a comment_
+![Replay with discussion enabled][Replay discussion example]

+_Commentary by the community at the middle, mapper at the top in blue_

 To filter the comments by difficulty, enable `Difficulty (#)`.
 To filter the comments by the overall beatmapset, enable `Song (#)`.
 When watching a top play from the _Global leaderboard_, enable `Player (#)` to show comments from the player itself.

-![Replay with discussion enabled][Replay discussion example]

-_Commentary by the community at the middle, mapper at the top in blue_

 Mapper's comment will be placed above the flowing comments with a light-blue text and an jump-out/jump-in animation instead.
 Depending on resolution, it may be obstructed by a **UNRANKED** notice when watching an Auto replay.